MichiganDataScienceTeam/Old-Website/about/index.md

 ---

-### Jared Webb, Team Captain
+### Jared Webb, Team Captain B
 <img src="/images/jared.jpg" style="max-width: 150px">

 Jared Webb obtained his undergraduate degree in Applied Math and is currently seeking his Ph.D. in Applied Math, both from Brigham Young University.
-As Team Captain, Jared designs and presents tutorials on technical subjects within machine learning and data science for the benefit of the team.
+As Team Captain B, Jared designs and presents tutorials on technical subjects within machine learning and data science for the benefit of the team.

 ---